OrcunGokoluk/OGK.Result/README.md

 ```

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact
-For any questions or feedback, please contact Or�un G�koluk.
+For any questions or feedback, please contact with me.

 ## Source Code